Ericolony/QAOA/README.md

 ./run.sh
 ```

-which produces the following results
+which produces the following results:
 ```
 ./results.txt